 - Being sweet and harmonious

-- Being balanced in all the three octaves and registers
+- Being balanced in all three octaves and registers

 Natya Shastra, the magnus opus by Bharat Muni around 5th century B.C., is the most ancient and authoritative Indian text which talks about different aspects of voice.

-However one can’t change her/his natural voice but definitely can improve and maintain its quality by following some basic measures.
-For singers it is the “Riyaz” or “Swara sadhana” by which the limitations of one’s voice can be removed.
+However one can’t change her/his natural voice but one definitely can improve and maintain its quality by following some basic measures.
+For singers, it is the “Riyaz” or “Swara sadhana” by which the limitations of one’s voice can be removed.

 How to maintain your voice?

 - Consider your voice as your body.
 (Also refer to the ancient treatise Nardiya Shiksha by Narad, where he coined the term “Gatra-vina” (body lute) to the human voice.) .
 Having said that, knowing your voice is as important as knowing your body.
 Every voice has a pitch limit.
 Choose a key or Sruti which is comfortable for you to sing in highs and lows.
 We can help you do that here.

 - Feel the vibration in the different parts of your body while rendering a note.
 Throat, chest, stomach etc. It will help you understand the effect of sound inside your body.
 There are three voice registers as Bharat muni states – the chest (uras), the throat (kantha) and the head (tiros) i.e., mandra (low), madhya (medium), and taara (high).
 It is hence referred to as the head, chest and throat affects when notes in these registers are being rendered.

 - Breath Control is an important factor in singing.
 It is not the amount of air you can store in before rendition but managing it with uniformity throughout.
 We have some breath control techniques to help you with this.